Chocolate Peanut Butter Trifle….to DIE for!

 1000 calories!
 And it will be soooo worth it.
 Just watch your portion size :o)

 We traveled a lot for the Christmas holidays.
 Down to L.A. (lower Alabama) to spend time with III’s family, then up to north Alabama to spend time with mine, next we headed home to Atlanta for 24 hours before traveling north to Lake Lanier for a few more Christmas festivities.
-We arrived back home on New Year’s Eve with plans to get together with friends for a baby friendly new year, and I had signed up to bring dessert.
+We arrived back home on New Year’s Eve with plans to get together with friends for a baby friendly new year, and I had signed up to bring dessert, also I get a cotton candy maker for kids so I can make candy for the little ones.
 I needed something simple, quick, and delicious (always my criteria when it the kitchen!).
 And that is when the trifle stepped in.
 Many layers of sweet goodness can never go wrong!

 - Brownies (box or from scratch...usually need eggs, oil, and water)